notimewaste/blog/apps/index.md

 * <a href="https://chandler.ai">Chandler</a> - Research in Progress

 ### Chatbot
-* No more alive (: but should be back soon , subscribe this blog to be informed
+* No more are alive (: but should be back soon , subscribe this blog to be informed